Why the Camera is Secondary When Creating an Artistic Photograph

-We believe that an artistic photographer should not talk about photography, but rather actively show how this translation occurs.
+I believe that an artistic photographer should not talk about photography, but rather actively show how this translation occurs.

 Art is not only the production, but also the expression.
 This expression is the translation of an author's state of mind.